• Skip to primary navigation

 Recipe Card

-Pan-fried salmon served on a white plate, topped with lemon slices.
+Pan fried salmon is served on a white plate.

 Prep Time5 minutes mins